Probing untouchable environment as a resource for quantum computing: Main results

-Now that we have two pairs of maximally entangled states, we move on to the Hamiltonian identification stage.
-One of the well-known properties of maximally entangled states is that an application of unitary operation on two subsystems at one side of the pairs is equivalent to that of its transpose on the other side.
-For $\ket{\Psi_{SEA}}$ in Eq. (\ref{two_MES}), we can write
+Once two pairs of maximally entangled states are attained, we move on to the Hamiltonian identification stage.
+Due to a property of maximally entangled states, for $\ket{\Psi_{SEA}}$ in Eq. (\ref{two_MES}) and a unitary operator $U_{SE}$, we have